Birmingham Repertory Theatre: Public ownership

-Postwar
+During World War II

 The director Peter Brook launched his career at the Rep in 1945 and directed three plays with Paul Scofield in 1945.
-Other post war actors included Stanley Baker, Albert Finney, Ian Richardson, Julie Christie, Derek Jacobi and Timothy Spall (Cochrane 2003).
+Other post war actors included Stanley Baker, Albert Finney, Ian Richardson, Julie Christie, Derek Jacobi, Colin Jeavons and Timothy Spall (Cochrane 2003).

 Sir Barry Jackson remained managing director of the theatre until his death in 1961.

 Broad Street

 In 1971 the company moved from Station Street to a new 901-seat theatre designed by Graham Winteringham and Keith Williams Architects on Broad Street, in the area that would later be developed as Centenary Square.
 The theatre was opened by Princess Margaret and the first production to be shown in the theatre was an adaptation of Jane Austen's Pride and Prejudice called First Impressions which starred Patricia Routledge.
 The building itself won a Royal Institute of British Architects award in 1972.

 In 1972, the Studio opened; it became an example of innovative theatre nationwide.
 It targeted young audiences and showcased new writing, including the world premiere of Death Story by David Edgar.
 In 1974, David Edgar was made resident playwright.
 Despite the success of Oh Fair Jerusalem, the Rep board decided against staging Destiny because of its strong theme of racial tension, putting The Importance of Being Earnest on instead.

 The escalating maintenance costs of the new building in the inflationary 1970s put pressure on the Rep's funding: in 1974–75 maintenance accounted for 66% of the theatre's budget.
 The theatre began to make losses during the mid-1970s and the Board of Directors was restructured in an attempt to secure funding.

-The Studio became popular during the 1980s and in 1988, Kenneth Branagh temporarily relocated his Renaissance Theatre Company to the Rep which gave Birmingham the opportunity to showcase plays by guest directors such as Judi Dench and Derek Jacobi.
+The Studio became popular during the 1980s and in 1988, Kenneth Branagh temporarily relocated his Renaissance Theatre Company to the Rep which gave Birmingham the opportunity to showcase Shakespeare plays by guest directors such as Judi Dench and Derek Jacobi.

 During the 1970s and 1980s the Studio was a regular home to the Birmingham Youth Theatre, a company which launched the careers of actors such as Andrew Tiernan and Adrian Lester.

 The theatre was refurbished and extended in 1991 after the completion of the International Convention Centre.
 However, the Rep began to stop making profits as the country was hit by recession.